johnkeisker/25-data-modeling/explorer.md

 You're building a site that associates data with specific variations of specific cars.
 You need to break the data down from the manufacturer to the specific model.
 In other words, you need to model in such detail that the system knows that a 2007 Mustang and a 2013 Mustang are the _same_ thing (from the 5th Generation, 2005-2014), but that a 2015 Mustang is different from both of those.
 The car models should also know general information about the cars.

-## car Model
-1. id - integer - id for specific car(vin
-   number).
-2. name - string - car name.

 ## manufacturer Model
 1. id - integer - model id.
-2. car_id - integer - id for specific car.
 3. name - string - manufacturer name.

 ## model Model
 1. id - integer - id for specific model.
-2. car_id - integer - id for specific car.
 3. year - integer - id for datetime of car.
 4. name - string - car model name.
+5. manufacturer_id

 ## generation Model
 1. id - integer - id for specific
    generation.
 2. year - integer - id for datetime of car.
+3. model_id - integer

+## car Model
+1. id - integer - id for specific car(vin
+   number).
+2. name - string - car name.
+3. generation_id

 # Quest 4 - DC Comics

 You've used the Marvel API quite a bit.
 Let's model a comic site of our own for DC.
 You'll need to think about the fact that there are characters (the superheroes), comics (the actual issues), series (the collections of issues), events (which consist of many issues), artists, writers, et cetera.
 This is an incredibly deep rabbit hole.
 Create at least 5 models that would be able to provide enough information for someone to build all of our Marvel apps, but in the DC universe.

-## characters Model
+## series Model
-1. id - integer - character id
-2. comic_id - integer - id of comic.
-3. events_id - integer - id of events.
-4. series_id - integer - id of series.
-5. name - string - name of character.
+1. name

 ## comics Model
 1. id - integer - id of specific comic.
 2. series_id - integer - id of series.
-3. events_id - integer - id of events.
 4. name - string - name of comics.

-## events Model
-1. series_id - integer - id of series.
-2. id - integer - id of event.
-3. character_id - integer - character id.
+5. number

-## series Model
+## characters Model
-1. events_id - integer - id of events.
+1. id - integer - character id

-## artists Model
-1. name - string - artist id.
+2. name - string - name of character.
-2. character_id - integer - character id
-3. comic_id - integer - id of comic.
-4. events_id - integer - id of events.
-5. series_id - integer - id of series.

-## writers Model
+## apperances
-1. name- string - writer id.
-2. character_id - integer - character id
-3. comic_id - integer - id of comic.
-4. events_id - integer - id of events.
-5. series_id - integer - id of series.
+1. character_id
+2. comic_id